thalescomp/Project-Descriptions-for-Review/Front End/Building the Prototype.md

 ### Project Submission

 * Once your satisfied with your result, check your project against the [rubric](https://docs.google.com/document/d/1ijBxKqQ46zixDbHm4rGXKHOGR0Km-KXvjFmlYZsa9HE/pub) to make sure you've satisfied all requirements.
-* Create a zip file containing `card.html` and your new animal image (unless you linked directly to the image).
+* Create a zip file containing `card.html`, `styles.css`, and your new animal image (unless you've linked directly to the image).
 * Submit your project to be reviewed.

 Have fun and be creative 🐠 🐍 🐅 🐼 🐫 !
 Writing CSS isn't an exact science, so feel free to experiment.
 Your submission should resemble the design prototype, but it's okay if it doesn't match exactly, so long as you satisfy all the requirements.